dgpshiva/UdacityLinuxServerConfiguration/README.md

 # UdacityLinuxServerConfiguration

 This repository is created for the Udacity Linux Server Configuration project submission.
-It details the steps that were folowed and the final configuration of the server on which the app was deployed.
+It details the steps that were followed and the final configuration of the server on which the app was deployed.

 ## Table of content
 - [Server and Deployment details](#server-and-deployment-details)